Raskoshinskii/AI-Projects/Machine_Learning/ENG/TeleCom_Churn_Prediction/README.md

   - Help users at risk to solve their problems and tasks
   - Run retention campaigns

-In terms of a Machine learning, we have to build predictive models - models that predict the likelihood that a user will leave the service.
+In terms of Machine Learning, we have to build predictive models - models that predict the likelihood that a user will leave the service.
 In the classical setting, probabilistic binary classification models are built, where the target class is users leaving the service. **The probability that the user belongs to the target class is the target value** - the probability of churn.
 Accordingly, the greater this probability, the more chances that the user will refuse to use our service.

 ### Project Tasks
 The following tasks were formulated to achieve the goal:
-  1) Exploratary Data Analysis: features, size,  identification of patterns and structure in the data
+  1) Exploratory Data Analysis: features, size,  identification of patterns and structure in the data
   2) Feature Selection: determine the relevant features to classify users who will "leave" or "stay"
-  3) Data Preprocessing: determine the best way to process features (e.g. imuters, categorical encoders) and dealing with class imbalance (e.g. Random Over/Undersampling, SMOTE, etc.)
+  3) Data Preprocessing: determine the best way to process the features (e.g. imputers, categorical encoders) and dealing with class imbalance (e.g. Random Over/Undersampling, SMOTE, etc.)
   4) Model Selection: determine a model that would best cope with the stated objective of the project
-  5) Model Optimization: detrmine an optimal model hyperparameters, providing the best classification quality
+  5) Model Optimization: determine optimal model hyperparameters, providing the best classification quality

 ### Project Metrics
 There is no need to determine a metric for the competition because it is already given: `ROC-AUC`.
 However, we will also use auxiliary metrics such as `Precision` and `Recall` to track `False Positive` and `False Negative` as well as `F1-Score`